-Since BCA believes in integrating students into the local culture, we keep a low profile and give students advice on ways to blend in before becoming fully acclimated to their new settings.
+Since BCA believes in integrating students into the local culture.
 We encourage students to develop an understanding of the culture so that they gradually become accustomed to daily life at their location.
-All BCA study centers are located on local university campuses.
+All BCA study centers are located on local university campuses or language centers.
 Most BCA students live with local residents, in homestays or in dormitories and apartments with local students.

 Returning Early From a Study Abroad Site

 Whenever a student decides to return home prior to the end of a semester, the U.S. home campus will have to determine how much credit to accept, if any.
 The same would hold true if a student has to return home because a program is canceled.
 BCA is prepared to work with the home campus in assisting the student in completing coursework for as much credit as possible.

-We encourage you to contact us at the BCA main office if you have any questions or concerns.
-The BCA toll free telephone number is 1-866-222-6188 and you may also get in touch with Stephen Burwood, Director of Academic Affairs, who will assist you with all BCA health and safety issues.
-He can be emailed at SBurwood@BCAStudyAbroad.org or called at 717-361-6601.
+We encourage you to contact us if you have any questions or concerns.
+The BCA toll free telephone number is 1-866-222-6188 and you may also contact Rachel Helwig, Assistant Director of Health & Safety and Program Services, who will assist you with all BCA health and safety issues.
+She can be reached at RHelwig@BCAStudyAbroad.org or called at 717-361-6610.

-We hope that we have provided you with information to satisfy all your concerns as a parent and look forward to helping you and your student in the application process and beyond.
+We hope that we have provided you with information to satisfy all your concerns as a parent and look forward to helping you and your child in the application process and beyond.
 Thank you.